-Embecta is in the process of developing a standalone multi-year strategy to advance its ESG initiatives.
-The focus in fiscal year 2023 was to evaluate Embecta's global ESG risks and impacts.
+Embecta has continued to stand up a standalone multi-year strategy to advance its ESG initiatives.
+The focus in fiscal year 2024 was to evaluate Embecta's global ESG risks and impacts.
 This evaluation phase commenced with a Sustainability Materiality Assessment and an internal review of the United Nations Sustainable Development Goals.
 Separately, the governance structures for managing ESG topics and updates were documented via the Company's Enterprise Risk Committee charter.
-Embecta plans to provide an updated Sustainability Report during its 2024 fiscal year.
+Embecta plans to provide an updated Sustainability Report during its 2025 fiscal year.